 If updating to the latest version of VueMinder and/or configuring your firewall doesn't fix the problem, and if you're using Windows 7 or earlier, make sure you have all the latest Windows updates.
 Specifically, update KB2468871

 is needed.
 This is an update to the existing .NET Framework 4.0 installation.
 Syncing won’t work unless this update is installed.

-If you're using Windows 8.x or if installing KB2468871 doesn't fix the problem, follow the steps below.
+If you're using Windows 8 or 10, or if installing KB2468871 doesn't fix the problem, follow the steps below.
 Note, these steps assume you're using the latest version of VueMinder.

 - Export your calendar to an ICS file using the "Export Events" command on the File menu.
 This will ensure the events in VueMinder that are missing from Google Calendar are saved.